panoukos41/NoSQLite/README.md

 ## Getting Started

-All you need to is an instance of `NoSQLiteConnection`, the instance requires a `string` that is a full path to the database file and you can optionally provide your own `JsonSerializerOptions` to configure the JSON serialization/deserialization.
+All you need is an instance of `NoSQLiteConnection`.
+The instance requires a `string` that is a fully qualified path to the database file and you can also optionally provide your own `JsonSerializerOptions` to configure the JSON serialization/deserialization.

-`NoSQLiteConnection` create and open a connection when initialized so keep in mind that you will have to dispose it when you are done using the `Dispose` method of the `IDisposable` `interface`.
+`NoSQLiteConnection` creates and opens a connection when initialized so keep in mind that you will have to dispose it when you are done.
+Use the `Dispose` method of the `IDisposable interface`.

-In most scenarios you will create it and store it to use it until you should down your application.
+In most scenarios you will create it and store it for use until you shutdown your application.

 The `sqlite` database is configured with `journal_mode` set to `WAL`.

-### How It Works
+## How It Works

 It works by taking advantage of the [JSON1](https://www.sqlite.org/json1.html) through the [SQLitePCLRaw.bundle_e_sqlite3](https://www.nuget.org/packages/SQLitePCLRaw.bundle_e_sqlite3) nuget package that forces the correct version of sqlite to manipulate the documents, create indexes and more in the future!

-### Document Management
+## Document Management

 Example class that will be used below:
 ```csharp